 - Also in Marvel Comics, there's the Eternal Sprite.
-He was so frustrated at seeing his fellow Eternals do adult things, and always being considered a child, that he masterminded the lobotomized resurrection of all of his peers in order to have access to the power of the Sleeping Celestial and become a human boy.
+He was so frustrated at seeing his fellow Eternals do adult things and always being considered a child for a million years, that he masterminded the lobotomized resurrection of all of his peers in order to have access to the power of the Sleeping Celestial and become a human boy just for the chance to grow up.
 It worked.
 He got caught.
 He was killed.
 We cried.

 - The modern-age Superboy was afflicted with this; a disease that affected only clones was killing him, and the only way Cadmus's scientists could stop it was to halt his aging at 16 years old.
 After they cured the disease, they couldn't find the aging genome to turn it back on until some time later, during the Young Justice Crisis Crossover "Sins of Youth," when the spell that aged the rest of his teammates to adults started tearing him apart at the genetic level.
 Cadmus reactivated Superboy's aging, only to have him lose all his powers when the aging spell was lifted.
 Superboy just could not catch a break back in the day.